pvpscript/pastemngr/README.md

 Update manual and readme for 'list\_users' [DONE]; Fix fetch-dev-key for login error [DONE];
 Add prints to this readme.

+Create setup.py; Make it install dependencies automatically;

+Finish the argparse help; Use os.path to build paths in the config.py file;

 # Introduction
 Paste manager (pastemngr) is a command line tool for pastebin.com.
 By consuming